mmghv/lumen-route-binding/README.md

 In `Composite Binding` we tell the binder to register a binding for more than one model in a specific order.

-We use the method `compositeBind` passing an array of wildcards names as the first parameter, and a resolver callback (either a closure or a 'Class@method' callable style) as the second parameter.
+We use the method `compositeBind` passing an array of wildcards names as the first parameter, and a resolver callback (either a closure or a `Class@method` callable style) as the second parameter.

 ```PHP
 // Using a 'Class@method' callable style